Playhouse in the Park

 Cincinnati, Ohio

 Schaefer was also a part of the team that renovated the historic Rosenthal Shelterhouse Theatre with new seating + improved accessibility.
-Before work could begin, Schaefer performed a structural assessment of the theater and provided remediation recommendations.
+Before work could begin, Schaefer performed a structural assessment and provided remediation recommendations.

 Contributing Team Members: